Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

-Then $H_W$ is a well defined homeomorphism, and is an orbital equivalence.
+Then $H_W$ is a well-defined homeomorphism, and is an orbital equivalence.
 Observe that, since $H_W$ coincides with $H$ outside $N$, then $H_W(x)=h(x)$, for every $x\in \Sigma_1\backslash W$.
 This finishes the proof in the case of tame sections. \end{proof}

-\paragraph{Case II: General case.} If the sections $\Sigma_i$, $i=1,2$ given in the statement of theorem \ref{thmA-statement} are not tame, we can modify them in a neighbourhood of the boundary and produce tame Birkhoff sections $\Sigma_i'$, without altering the action of the first return map on the fundamental group.
+\paragraph*{Case II: General case.} If the sections $\Sigma_i$, $i=1,2$ given in the statement of Theorem \ref{thmA-statement} are not tame, we can modify them in a neighborhood of the boundary and produce tame Birkhoff sections $\Sigma_i'$, without altering the action of the first return map on the fundamental group.